synix/Node.js-Design-Patterns-Third-Edition/12-scalability-and-architectural-patterns/06-http-dynamic-load-balancer/README.md

 # 06-http-dynamic-load-balancer

-This example demostrates how to implement a dynamic load balancer in Node.js using consul as a service discovery mechanism.
+This example demonstrates how to implement a dynamic load balancer in Node.js using consul as a service discovery mechanism.

 ## Dependencies